Social Media Marketing

 However, we’ve found that a handful of brands do consistently produce excellent organic social media engagement rates.

 For example, this company consistently generates hundreds of likes and plenty of engaging comments on each brand post:

-So in this post, we'll outline the organic social media strategy that top performing companies (like the one above) use to consistently produce high engagement on organic posts.
+In this post, we'll outline the organic social media marketing strategy that top-performing companies (like the one above) use to consistently produce high engagement on organic posts.

-While this depends largely on your brand/industry, here are a few common themes across top performing content:
+The answer depends largely on your brand/industry, but here are a few common themes across top performing content:

-We've found that different types of content can work for different brand personas and target audiences, so experiment with different content styles (infographics, user generated content, videos, text, etc.).
+We've found that different types of content can work for different brand personas and target audiences.
+Experiment with different content styles (infographics, user-generated content, videos, text, etc.).

 In addition, there are a few optimizations you can make to your posts to give them an extra boost:

-Shopify is excellent at creating engaging Instagram content, with most of its posts generating over 1,000 likes and plenty of engagement.
-In this post, Shopify showcased one of its users' success stories (a medical worker that used Shopify to start an eCommerce store selling medical-grade hijabs).
+In this post, Shopify showcased one of its users' success stories (a medical worker that used Shopify to start an e-commerce store selling medical-grade hijabs).